-You can give your Wi-Fi network a more meaningful name and a password that you can remember.
+You can give your Wi-Fi network a personalized name and a password that you can remember.

-(You can use your name as the SSID (network name), but if you want to stay anonymous, you can pick anything.
-It’s the name that will appear as an available Wi-Fi network on a mobile device.)
+By the way, you can use your name as the SSID (network name), but if you want to stay anonymous, pick anything to your liking.
+It’s the name that will appear as an available Wi-Fi network on a mobile device.

 Again, you can do this via the web interface and follow these guidelines in terms of passwords to keep your system secure.